sh13y/GR-Installment-Manager/README.md

 ## 🙏 Acknowledgments

 A special thank you to:
-- **My Dad**: For inspiring this project and being the best tire business owner I know
+- **My Dad**: For inspiring this project and being the best small business owner I know
 - **The Open Source Community**: For the amazing tools that made this possible
 - **Supabase**: For the incredible backend-as-a-service platform
 - **Vercel**: For making deployment as easy as pie